deepesh259nitk/ProductList/readMe.md

 3. all constants should be capitalised
 4. all optional should be safely unwrapped using if lets to avoid crashes.
 5. 3 Tier Architecture :
-1. API Services : responsible for API calls and parsing of json / raw data from open weather API services.
+1. API Services : responsible for API calls and parsing of json / raw data from open Product  API services.
 2. Data Manager : responsible for data manuputaion methods and loading stubbed data if required.
-3. Data Model : responsible for storing weather data model.
+3. Data Model : responsible for storing Product  data model.
 4. view :- responsbile for presentation of views
 5. view controller :- responsible for binding views and data models together.